TheVDIGuys/Windows_10_VDI_Optimize/2004/README.md

 `Select when Quality Updates are received	Not configured`

 You would also want to reset the 'Update Orchestrator' service to it's initial setting of "Automatic (Delayed Start)".

+# Note on disk cleanup (06/11/2020)

+Starting with the 2004 version of these scripts, we no longer invoke the Disk Cleanup Wizard (Cleanmgr.exe).
+DCW is near end-of-life, but also sometimes "hangs" during running of the scripts.
+Instead some basic disk cleanup has been incorporated into the 'Win10_VirtualDesktop_Optimize.ps1' script.
+There are logs, traces, and event log files deleted.
+If you wish to maintain log files, you can edit the .PS1 script and remove those entries.